MarcoLurati/sonnenstube/README.md

 	$ git push   (to push your files into the remote repository to made your files available for everybody)

+---

-Repeat the step 5) each time your sketch are ready to be released or with new working functionalities
+Repeat the step 5) each time your sketchs are ready to be released or with new working functionalities

+---

 Some other userful git commands: